InstinctEx/ReChecker/README.md

 Hides reWASD enabling Aim Assist on Mouse & Keyboard for free. <br>
 <br>Why pay overpriced software while this works, it's open-source and it's free?

-# Are you an aim assist enjoyer?
+# How to Use :
-Well, you've come to the right place!
+- Launch Game

-With Rechecker you'll be back to beaming in no time.
+- Launch Rechecker
 # Why Rechecker :
 - Lightweight
 - Confirmed to work with The Finals, Fortnite, among other FPS titles